uzma24/project1/README.md

 ## How to run the project:
 1. Clone the repo in your local
 2. Run main.go file(use command from terminal: go run main.go)
-3. Use this curl request:``` curl --location --request GET 'http://localhost:8080/text' \
+3. Use this curl request in postman:``` curl --location --request GET 'http://localhost:8080/text' \
 --header 'Content-Type: application/json' \
 --data-raw '{"text": "the uzma uzma uzma rafe the a an ae empty english hindi urdu urdu urdu english"}' ```